This leaflet aims to help you and your family understand more about your cancer treatment.

 Planning your treatment

-Your first appointment for radiotherapy will be a planning appointment.
-This will be used to gather all the information we need to accurately plan your treatment.
 We will contact you by phone, with an appointment for your radiotherapy planning session.
 Directions to the hospital and transport arrangements will be discussed with you at this point.
+Your first appointment for radiotherapy will be a pretreatment planning appointment.

 You may see your clinical oncologist (or a member of their team) at this appointment.
 This is an ideal opportunity for you to ask questions.
 If you have not previously consented to your treatment you will be asked to sign a consent form.